lauraclay/web-server-wordpress/README.md

 Exit out of the MySQL prompt with `Ctrl + D`.

-## Step 6: WordPress Configuration
+## Step 6: WordPress configuration

 You need to find out your Pi's IP address to access it in the browser, so in a terminal type the command `hostname -I`.